OfficialPixelBrush/smb1/README.md

 ### What about the C++ Port by MitchellSternke?
 [SuperMarioBros-C](https://github.com/MitchellSternke/SuperMarioBros-C/tree/master)

 While this is a great 1:1 port of the game, it was made via automated methods, and mostly ends up reimplementating CPU Registers and similar.
-The goal of this transpilation is to reimagine the Code to be more in like with typical C Code, having the game run fully natively on the users hardware.
+The goal of this transpilation is to reimagine the Code as a fully native C Program, and having the game run natively on the end-users hardware.

 # Building (ideally)
 1. Put your Super Mario Bros USA ROM into the root of the Directory.